sq3rrr/Python-_Trash_Sammlig/txt_help.md

 # Hilfe . txt
+---

 ### SDL bugs on Kali Linux
----

 #### Display resolution bug
 ##### Problem:

 After starting sdl via cmd cd SilentDragonLite ./SilentDragonLite <br/ >
-or mouseclick in files SDL starts but doesnt display the full programwindow, visible are: Terms of service, <br/ >
+or mouseclick in files, SDL runs but doesnt display the full programwindow, `visible:`<br/> Terms of service <br/ >
-Create passphrase, not visible: buttons which are on the bottom left like "Import Seed" or "New Wallet" even with the VM using the whole screen.
+Create passphrase<br/><br/>`not visible`:<br/>buttons which are on the bottom left like "Import Seed" <br/>or "New Wallet" even with the VM using the whole screen.

 ##### Solve:
 Change the resolution of your screen, now the y-axis from the screen is too small to display the whole SDL program we need to make it bigger, <br/ >
 go in the linux cmd promt.
-Open cmd and type xrandr, then type xrandr -s 7, 7 will be a format which was displayed before, chose a range between 1900:1300 <br/ >
+Open cmd and type xrandr, then type xrandr -s 7, 7 will be a format which was displayed before, chose a range between 1900:1300.
-the y axis should be over 1200
+The y axis should be over 1200

 #### Mouse click bug
 ##### Prolem: